Fluffernuttersandwich/Better7D2DbyFNS/README.md

 YES, I AM AWARE THERE ARE EXCEPTIONS TO THESE RULES.

-5. No, you should not add this ModList to an existing save/world!
-Start a new save/world!
+**5. No, you should not add this ModList to an existing save/world!
+Start a new save/world!**

-6. No, this ModList is not compatible with other Overhaul ModPacks.
+**6. No, this ModList is not compatible with other Overhaul ModPacks.**

 No, I will not make you a version compatible with Darkness Falls, nor Rebirth, nor any other Overhaul Pack.

 Not my circus, not my monkies.

-8. Why don't you use ModLauncher, bundle everything under one zip-file, or make a "real" Overhaul Mod like Darkness Falls and Rebirth?
+**7. Why don't you use ModLauncher, bundle everything under one zip-file, or make a "real" Overhaul Mod like Darkness Falls and Rebirth?**

 ModLauncher (ML) won't work for my needs in using so many other authors mods in a collated list like this.
 I tried, it's just not for this use case.